brown butter cherry chocolate blondies

 A golden, buttery blondie always catches my eye, especially when glammed up with brown butter, fresh cherries, and just enough chocolate to satisfy my cravings.
-Studded with sweet-tart jeweled Bing cherries and chocolate chips, these phenomenal bars are ideal for picnics and beach days (just keep them cool until you’re ready to dig in).
+Studded with sweet-tart jeweled Bing cherries, semisweet chocolate chunks, and finished with flaky salt, these phenomenal bars are ideal for picnics and beach days (just keep them cool until you’re ready to dig in).

 Deeply flavored with brown butter and vanilla, a blondie can’t get any better than this.
 These are simple to throw together too – aside from pitting the cherries, the batter comes together in under 10 minutes, making them the perfect choice for laid-back summer days.